timwilliate/engineering-blog/_posts/2015-07-10-cloudformation-template-generator.md

 ## TL;DR

 CloudFormation gives you a declarative specification to stand up complex AWS topologies.
-You can simplify creation of templates with potentially thousands of lines using our open source, type-safe library to generate templates with the full power of Scala.
-We use a variety of strategies to simplify creations of resources as well as encode consistency checks in Scala's type system.
+You can simplify creation of templates with potentially thousands of lines using our open source, type-safe [library ](https://github.com/MonsantoCo/cloudformation-template-generator) to generate templates with the full power of Scala.
+We use a variety of strategies to simplify creation of resources as well as encode consistency checks in Scala's type system.

 ## Hand-crafted Template Woes

 At Monsanto we have a reasonably complex infrastructure topology for managing Microservice applications in AWS.
-You may have seen our post open sourcing our Stax tool for simplifying interactions with AWS and managing our VPCs.
+You may have seen our post open sourcing our [Stax](http://engineering.monsanto.com/2015/07/08/stax/) tool for simplifying interactions with AWS and managing our VPCs.
+Or maybe you're jumping into the new AWS [Service Catalog](http://aws.amazon.com/servicecatalog/).

-Stax and underlying [CloudFormation](http://aws.amazon.com/cloudformation/) both work on a BYOT model - bring your own template.
+Stax, AWS Service Catalog, and underlying [CloudFormation](http://aws.amazon.com/cloudformation/) all work on a BYOT model - bring your own template.
 Our problem was, as our topology become more complex and many members of our team spent more and more time making changes, our template ballooned to ~5,000 lines of JSON.
 Worse, CloudFormation entries are not self-contained but also contain internal references:

 ```json
 "MyAutoScaleGroup": {